jordan-dinardo/white-abalone-habitat-modeling/README.md

 ### CDFW bathymetry data
 ### _Description_
 CDFW bathymetry files contains a shapefile representing seafloor elevation (m).
-The data files are too large of a file to upload to this repository.
+The data files are too large to upload to this repository.
 To access these data see the reference below.

 ### _References_
 Shuman, C. (2009).
 Marine Region GIS Downloads: Bathymetry.
 California Department of Fish and Game: Marine Region.https://www.wildlife.ca.gov/Conservation/Marine/GIS/Downloads.